vlepori/aoc21/README.md

 # aoc21
-My entries for the Advent of code 2021, done in Julia
+My entries for the Advent of code 2021, using julia.